izznogooood/myfamilycart/README.md

  * Fix the empty state, https://emptystat.es/
  * Does not work without JS: https://kryogenix.org/code/browser/everyonehasjs.html
  * Delete warning vs trash function (trashed boleen)
- * Can add the same item to a list twice, which does not update the quantity but instead just adds it again
+ * Can add the same item to a list twice, does not update the quantity but instead just adds it again
  * Adding -1 shows an error
  * no way to try the app without signing up
- * Adding "Home Screen" icons (Android / iOS)
 -->

 ## MyFamilyCart